Dušan Cvetinović

-Dušan Cvetinović (Serbian Cyrillic: Душан Цветиновић; born 24 December 1988) is a Serbian professional footballer who plays as a defender for Serbian club Radnički 1923.
+Dušan Cvetinović (Serbian Cyrillic: Душан Цветиновић; born 24 December 1988) is a Serbian professional footballer who plays as a defender for Mladost Lučani.

 Career

 Born in Šabac, Cvetinović made his senior debut at his hometown club Mačva in the 2006–07 season.
 He then joined Dinamo Vranje, immediately helping the club win promotion to the Serbian First League.
 Subsequently, he moved abroad and signed with Swiss club Wohlen in the 2009 winter transfer window.
 He also spent one season at Grasshoppers, before transferring to Vaduz in the summer of 2011.

 In July 2013, Cvetinović moved to Norwegian side Haugesund.
 He scored 3 goals in 14 league appearances until the end of the 2013 season, as the club finished in third place.
 In the following campaign, he established himself as a regular member of the team's defensive line.

 On 18 August 2015, Cvetinović went on a season-long loan to French club Lens, with an option for a permanent deal.
 He was sent off on his debut for the club in a 1–2 away loss to Dijon three days later.
 In total, Cvetinović appeared in 19 games for Lens during the 2015–16 season.
 In the summer of 2016, Cvetinović signed a permanent contract with the French side.